codingwatermelon/codingwatermelon.github.io/_posts/2021-05-06-how-to-make-a-discord-bot.md

 ---
 ### Introduction
+Hello everybody!
+Today, I want to show you how you can create your own Discord bot.
+You can do SO many different things with a Discord bot, and you may find some use out of one even if you don't use Discord!
+This tutorial specifically will show you how you can make one play music from Youtube and talk to you using text to speech using a combination of Discord, Docker, Node JS, and a Raspberry Pi.

+If you're interested in tinkering with Raspberry Pis, creating and configuring your own Discord bot, Linux, Docker virtualization (pretty hard to wrap your head around without actually getting in and trying it out for yourself), and making applications with Node JS, or even if you don't know what any of that is — this is a tutorial that anybody can follow and is a great beginner project to teach you some of the basics for these technologies and what you can do with them.

+Today, we're essentially making a smart speaker.
+Now, I know that some of you may not think much of this concept of a "smart" speaker initially, but just the concept ALONE is pretty cool since you can extend this to basically anything you'd want it to do, all by using Discord as the controller/command interface.

-I had an idea one day, stemming from an experience I had at my friend's house involving a bluetooth speaker, Michael Jackson grunting noises (video here), and me being unable to do anything about it.
+I had an idea one day, stemming from an experience I had at my friend's house involving a bluetooth speaker, [Michael Jackson grunting noises](https://www.youtube.com/watch?v=e62M-5-7ajY), and me being unable to do anything about it.
 I explain more about that in my video, but let's jump into the tutorial here.

 There were three main goals with this project: